jchapuis/fullstackscala-scaladays2025/slides.md

 }
 ```

-^ as you can see, not looking at the details of this, but we even end up with a package.json in our scala project, which is kind of funny
+^ another proof of that is the presence of a package.json file in our scala project, which is kind of funny

 ---